1947 Oregon Beechcraft Bonanza crash

-On October 28, 1947, Oregon Governor Earl Snell; second in line of succession Oregon State Senate President Marshall Cornett, and Oregon Secretary of State Robert S. Farrell, Jr. were killed in a crash of a Beechcraft Bonanza in stormy weather southwest of Dog Lake in rural Lake County, Oregon.
+On October 28, 1947, Oregon Governor Earl Snell, Oregon State Senate President Marshall Cornett, and Oregon Secretary of State Robert S. Farrell, Jr. were killed in a crash of a Beechcraft Bonanza in stormy weather southwest of Dog Lake in rural Lake County, Oregon.
 The trio died along with the aircraft's pilot, who was taking them to an isolated area to hunt Canada geese.
-The tragedy propelled Oregon Speaker of the House John Hubert Hall to the Governorship of Oregon.
+Oregon Speaker of the House John Hubert Hall, being the remaining highest-ranking person in the line of succession, rose to the governorship.

 The crash site was added to the National Register of Historic Places on October 18, 2018.